superchromat/InfinityBike/README.md

 Building a more in-depth tutorial for potential contributors is on the our To-do list.

+** Because we used blender to generate the 3d models, you must have blender installed before opening the project.
+Otherwise some assets wont load properly.**

 ## Credits
 ### Project contributors
 Alexandre Doucet (_Doucet_)</br>